WilliamZhang20/Neural_Network_From_Scratch/README.md

 # Machine Learning from Scratch

-A repository where a neural network used to analyze MNIST images is implemented using only numpy.
+A repository where a simple neural network used to analyze MNIST images is implemented using only numpy.

 The file `preprocess.py` pulls the MNIST dataset using Tensorflow Keras, flattens, one-hot encodes, and stores the images in serialized Pickle files.